-If the student is experiencing suspensions and disciplinary issues, Coaches should review Section V of Appendix F1\K-12 Educational Advocacy Manual and Fair Futures Program Manual Section 27.
+If the student is experiencing suspensions and disciplinary issues, Coaches should review Section V of Appendix F1\K-12 Educational Advocacy Manual.
+See also Fair Futures Program Manual Section 5F for detailed steps to take.

-If the student is in a GED program, the Required Steps to help them persist include:
+If the student is in an GED program, the Required Steps to help them persist include:

-See "Advance a grade level in a High School Equivalency Program and/or Pass a section of the TASC exam" goal
+See "Advance a grade level in a High School Equivalency Program and/or Pass a section of the GED exam" goal

-- D Monitor attendance and performance biweekly (check-in with the young person's Primary Person at the program); - D Provide weekly persistence coaching, support, and encouragement to advance grade level (text, call, or meet). - □ If the student is struggling, follow the Potential Steps listed above under the student situation "If the student is engaged in school but struggling academically"
+- D Monitor attendance and performance biweekly (check-in with the young person's Primary Person at the program); - Provide weekly persistence coaching, support, and encouragement to advance grade level (text, call, or meet). - □ If the student is struggling, follow the Potential Steps listed above under the student situation "If the student is engaged in school but struggling academically"